-Before the reform, parties were required to request the setting aside of an award before the district court, a decision which could then be appealed to the Court of Appeal.
-Given that under the reformed law, requests for annulment go directly before the Court of Appeal, the reform streamlines and accelerates the enforcement process.
-Dismissal of the action for annulment makes the award or the provisions of the award not censured by the Court of Appeal enforceable (Article 1242).
+Before the reform, parties were required to request the setting-aside of an award before the district court, a decision which could then be appealed to the Court of Appeal.
+Given that, under the new law, requests for annulment are submitted directly to the Court of Appeal, the reform streamlines and accelerates the enforcement process.
+Dismissal of the action for annulment confers exequatur to the award, or to the part of the award that has not been annulled by the Court of Appeal (Article 1242).